-This is part of a psych meds 101 series written from my perspective as mental health nurse, ex-pharmacist, and psych med users.
+This is part of a psych meds 101 series written from my perspective as mental health nurse, ex-pharmacist, and psych med user.
 Previous posts have covered antidepressants, antipsychotics, and mood stabilizers, and an upcoming post will touch on sleep meds.
-Much of this post will focus on the benzodiazepine class of medications, but I’ll also cover other meds used for anxiety.
+Much of this post on anxiety meds will focus on the benzodiazepine class of medications, but I’ll also cover other meds used for anxiety.

 Benzos are the classic anti-anxiety meds.
 They bind to GABA-A receptors on neurons to boost the activity of the neurotransmitter GABA, which exerts a calming effect on the brain.
 GABA counteracts the excitatory neurotransmitter glutamate.
 Besides being used for anxiety, benzos are used for acute management of seizures and alcohol withdrawal.
 Very rapid- and short-acting benzos like midazolam may be used for procedural sedation.
 Despite their downsides, benzodiazepines (benzos for short) work for anxiety.
 They work very well, and they work quickly.
 And that’s what makes them so darn problematic.